Norman Harris (businessman): Career

-Norman's Rare Guitars is frequented by many A-list musicians: Joe Bonamassa, Post Malone, Slash, T-Bone Burnett, Mike Campbell, Richie Sambora, Joe Walsh, and the now deceased Eddie Van Halen and Tom Petty.
+Norman's Rare Guitars is frequented by many A-list musicians: Joe Bonamassa, Post Malone, Slash, T-Bone Burnett, Mike Campbell, Richie Sambora, Joe Walsh, and the now deceased Eddie Van Halen and Tom Petty and also Bob Dylan, George Harrison, Michael McKean and famous bands like Red Hot Chili Peppers, and the Rolling Stones.

 Norman Harris is also active in a charity called the Midnight Mission.

 Social media

-The store has 300,000 subscribers on both Instagram and YouTube, and 80,000 on Facebook.
+The store has 600,000 subscribers on YouTube, and 80,000 on Facebook.

 Harris recently started the All Guitar Network.
 It is an Application that features guitar lessons, reviews and shows with artists.